-Seeing the dogs up close is a major perk of the Intro Tour, and you are even given a chance to toss treats to them.
-This an exciting way to interact with the wolfdogs, and it also guarantees the dogs come out of the shadows of the trees to socialize with you.
+Seeing the dogs up close is a significant perk of the Intro Tour, and you are even given a chance to toss treats to them.
+This is an exciting way to interact with the wolfdogs, and it guarantees the dogs come out of the tree shadows to socialize.

 Once your time inside the enclosure and with your guide is done, you are welcome to enjoy the Sanctuary Walk to check out other enclosures and see the other wolfdogs who live here.

-If you are eager to get an uninterrupted view of the wolfdogs and talk wolfdog facts with an expert, this is a great tour.
-Just be sure to book this tour in advance – though they do accept walk-ins, the tour sizes are limited.
+This is an excellent tour if you are eager to get an uninterrupted view of the wolfdogs and talk wolfdog facts with an expert.
+Please book this tour in advance – though they do accept walk-ins, the tour sizes are limited.
 Book your tour before arrival to ensure a space on this exciting and educational tour.

 The Interactive Tour

 - Availability: Thursday – Monday, all year round